 Israel captured the West Bank, along with the Gaza Strip and east Jerusalem, in the 1967 Mideast war, territories the Palestinians seek for their future state.
 In the decades since, more than 700,000 Jewish settlers have moved into dozens of settlements in the West Bank and Israeli-annexed east Jerusalem, which the international community considers illegal and an obstacle to peace.

-DeBre reported from Jerusalem.
-Associated Press writer Ilan Ben Zion in Jerusalem contributed to this report.
+Associated Press writers Isabel DeBre and Ilan Ben Zion in Jerusalem contributed to this report.